|

 Just

-to be near them and talk to them in the mornings is
+to be near them and talk to them in the mornings

-great, he says.
-I remember little
+is great, he says.
+I remember

-that is whats so special to me.
+and that is whats so special to me.

 Tony

-Rafty is a true national treasure at 88 years of age
+Rafty is a true national treasure at 88 years

 This